brhvucn/Boilerplate_ASPNETMVC/README.md

 ## A CRM system
 This boilerplate implementation will be a simple Customer Relationship Management (CRM) System.
 A system like this enables a company to keep track of all of their customers.

+## Ressources
+There are several libraries used in this solution:
+[FluentValidation](https://docs.fluentvalidation.net/en/latest/) NuGet package to validate business logic.
+Examples of this can be seen in the `Request` classes in the `CRM.Domain` project.
+[AutoMapper](https://docs.automapper.org/en/stable/index.html) NuGet package to help with mapping between objects/entities.
+This can be seen in the `Facade` classes in the `CRM.BLL` project.